 Wherever we look we find the same reluctance to master the words of the play, the same readiness to abstract a character and treat him (because he is more manageable that way) as a human being.
-When Gervinus says that the play Hamlet "transports us to a rude and wild period from which Hamlet's whole nature recoils, and to which he falls a sacrifice because by habit, character and education he is alienated from it, and like the boundary stone of a changing civilization touches a world of finer feeling," he exhibits the common fault.
+When Gervinus says that the play Hamlet 'transports us to a rude and wild period from which Hamlet's whole nature recoils, and to which he falls a sacrifice because by habit, character and education he is alienated from it, and like the boundary stone of a changing civilization touches a world of finer feeling', he exhibits the common fault.
 In this instance Hamlet is wrenched from his setting and violently imported into the society described by Saxo Grammaticus.
-Criticism is not all so crass as Sir Herbert Tree's remark that "We must interpret Macbeth, before and at the crisis, by his just and equitable character as a king that history gives him."/1 But there are enough modern instances to show that the advice which Hartley Coleridge gave in Blackwood's needed no arguing.
-"Let us," he said, "for a moment, put Shakespeare out of the question, and consider Hamlet as a real person, a recently deceased acquaintance."/2 The habit of regarding Shakespeare's persons as "friends for life" or, maybe, "deceased acquaintances," is responsible for most of the vagaries that serve as Shakespeare criticism.
-It accounts for the artificial simplifications of the editors ("In a play one should speak like a man of business").
-It accounts for the "double time" theory for Othello.
-It accounts for Dr. Bradley's Notes and for the criticism in Ward's History of the English Drama.
-It is responsible for all the irrelevant moral and realistic canons which have been applied to Shakespeare's plays, for the sentimentalizing of his heroes (Coleridge /1 Illustrated London News, September 9, 1911. /2 Blackwood's Magazine, Vol. XXIV (1828), p.
-585.
+Criticism is not all so crass as Sir Herbert Tree's remark that 'We must interpret Macbeth, before and at the crisis, by his just and equitable character as a king that history gives him'./1 But there are enough modern instances to show that the advice that Hartley Coleridge gave in Blackwood's needed no arguing.
+'Let us', he said, 'for a moment, put Shakespeare out of the question, and consider Hamlet as a real person, a recently deceased acquaintance.'/2 ''' /1 Illustrated London News, September 9, 1911. /2 Blackwood's Magazine, Vol. XXIV (1828), p.
+585. ''' 16 The habit of regarding Shakespeare's persons as 'friends for life' or, maybe, 'deceased acquaintances', is responsible for most of the vagaries that serve as Shakespeare criticism.
+It accounts for the artificial simplifications of the editors ('In a play one should speak like a man of business').
+It accounts for the 'double time' theory for Othello.
+It accounts for Dr. Bradley's Notes.
+It is responsible for all the irrelevant moral and realistic canons that have been applied to Shakespeare's plays, for the sentimentalizing of his heroes (Coleridge and Goethe on Hamlet) and his heroines.

-28

-and Goethe on Hamlet) and his heroines.
 And the loss is incalculable.
-Not only do we lose the necessary aloofness from a work of art (to be distinguished from an inability to respond imaginatively), but we lose the dramatic pattern and we are inhibited from the full complex response which a play of Shakespeare's can evoke.
-This can only be gained by treating him primarily as a poet.

-29

-PART II

-27

-30

-31

-PART II

-§ 1

-Since everyone who has written about Shakespeare probably imagines that he has "treated him primarily as a poet" some explanation is called for.
+Losing sight of the whole dramatic pattern of each play, we inhibit the development of that full complex response that makes our experience of a Shakespeare play so very much more than an appreciation of 'character' -- that is, usually, of somebody else's 'character'.
+That more complete, more intimate possession can only be obtained by treating Shakespeare primarily as a poet.
+PART II i Since everyone who has written about Shakespeare probably imagines that he has 'treated him primarily as a poet', some explanation is called for.
 How should we read Shakespeare?
 We start with so many lines of verse on a printed page which we read as we should read any other poem.
-We have to elucidate the meaning (using Dr. Richards's fourfold definition/1) and to unravel ambiguities; we have to estimate the kind and quality of the imagery and determine the precise degree of evocation of particular figures; we have to allow full weight to each word, exploring its "tentacular roots," and to determine how it controls and is controlled by the rhythmic movement of the passage in which it occurs.
-In short, we have to decide exactly why the lines "are so and not otherwise."
+We have to elucidate the meaning (using Dr. Richards's fourfold definition /1) and to unravel ambiguities; we have to estimate the kind and quality of the imagery and determine the precise degree of evocation of particular figures; we have to allow full weight to each word, exploring its 'tentacular roots', and to determine how it controls and is controlled by the rhythmic movement of the passage in which it occurs.
+In short, we have to decide exactly why the lines 'are so and not otherwise'.
 As we read other factors come into play.
 The lines have a cumulative effect.
-"Plot," aspects of "character," recurrent "themes" and "symbols" -- all "precipitates from the memory" -- help to determine our reaction at a given point.

-/1 Practical Criticism, pp. 181-183.
+'Plot', aspects of 'character' and recurrent 'themes' -- all 'precipitates from the memory' -- help /1 Practical Criticism, pp. 181-183.